Motion-driven quantum dissipation in an open electronic system with nonlocal interaction: Time evolution and particle production

 \section{Time evolution and particle production}

 Next, we focus on the time evolution of the system.
-In general, the time evolution can be considered as an adiabatical evolution, which means if the system is an isolated ($v=0$), it would always returns to initial vacuum state after the total evolution time $T$.
-To describe the interaction adiabatically, we set the initial state of the system as the free vacuum state $| i \rangle=|0\rangle$ at time $-\frac{T}{2}$, with $\langle 0 | 0 \rangle=1$.
+In general, the time evolution can be considered adiabatic, meaning that if the system is isolated ($v=0$), it would always return to the initial vacuum state after a total evolution time $T$.
+To describe the interaction adiabatically, we set the initial state of the system expressed in Dirac notation as the free vacuum state $| i \rangle=|0\rangle$ at time $-\frac{T}{2}$, and satisfying orthogonality $\langle 0 | 0 \rangle=1$~\cite{Weinberg101063}.
 Thus, the final state $|f\rangle$ can be written as:

 where $\Gamma_0$ is a real valued object and $\mathcal{U}_\mathrm{I}(\frac{T}{2},-\frac{T}{2})$ is the time evolution operator in interaction picture~\cite{Hollik101063}.
 The overlap between initial and final state reads: